-The Bass Digital Education Fellowship is a year-long program, and includes three key components:
+The Bass Digital Education Fellowship includes three key components:

 A seminar course that prepares students to critically engage with themes of 21st century teaching and learning (GS762: Digital Pedagogy), which must be completed prior to the start of the Bass DEF;

-Practical opportunities to develop online teaching skills and gain direct experience during an academic year with Duke faculty-led digital projects and Learning Innovation;
+Practical opportunities to develop online teaching skills and gain direct experience during an academic semester with Duke faculty-led digital projects and Learning Innovation;

-This fellowship includes financial support during the year that the apprenticeship (not the GS 762 course) occurs.
+This fellowship provides coverage of tuition, mandatory fees, and stipend for the semester that the DEF (not the GS 762 course) occurs.

 Digital Education Fellowship in Learning Innovation

 As a Digital Education Fellow you will collaborate on leading-edge projects in partnership with Duke faculty under the supervision of Learning Innovation.
 Learning Innovation is currently supporting faculty in teaching innovation, to explore new digital technologies for learning, and to develop new online education models and programs in Duke undergraduate education.